Zsemle/brick/README.md

+# Purpose
-This is a demo project for a job application.
+This is a small project that was an assignment for a job interview and might be used later in discussions.

-The story is about a search page where you can check out and filter experiences - that you may purchase in a "real" app.
+## Story
+A page that lists experiences.
+You can apply various filters to them.

+## Technology
+- React
+- Jest, Enzyme
+- SASS
+- Typescript
+- ESlint, Stylelint

 ## Requirements
 This project was built using node v12.19.0 LTS.
 It may run on other versions.